Riksrevisjonen/pioneeR/README.md

 ## Guideline for contribution

 We welcome contributions to the pioneeR package.
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines of how to contribute.

+## Acknowledgements

+The DEA models in pioneeR are based on methods described by Peter Bogetoft and Lars Otto in their book *Benchmarking with DEA, SFA, and R* (2011).
+The codebase is also inspired by the supplementary R package [Benchmarking](https://CRAN.R-project.org/package=Benchmarking).

 ## License